Clairvoyant scheduling of random walks: The scaled-up structure

 Let us show now~\eqref{i:cover.emerg.pure}, namely that if $\bU$ is pure then so is $\bU'$.
 Property~\eqref{i:pure.external} of the definition of purity follows immediately, since the intervals between elements of $\bU'$ are subintervals of the ones between elements of $\bU$.
 For the same reason, these intervals do not contain walls of $\cM$.
 It remains to show that if $I'_{j-1}=\rint{b'_{j-1}}{a'_{j}}$ and $I'_{j}=\rint{b'_{j}}{a'_{j+1}}$ are the intervals around $W$ in $\bU'$ then $a'_{j}$ is clean in $I'_{j-1}$ and $b'_{j}$ is clean in $I'_{j}$.
 Let us show that, for example, $a'_{j}$ is clean in $I'_{j-1}$.

-By the requirement~\eqref{i:emerg.outside} on emerging walls, $a'_{j}$ is adjacent to either an external hop of size $\ge\bub$ or a wall $W$ of $\cM$.
+By the requirement~\eqref{i:emerg.outside} on emerging walls, $a'_{j}$ is adjacent from the right to either an external hop of size $\ge\bub$ or a wall $W'$ of $\cM$.
 If the former case, it is left clean and therefore clean in $I'_{j-1}$.
-In the latter case, $W$ by the definition of emerging walls, there is an external interval of size $\ge\bub$ on the right of $W$.
-This implies the existence of a wall $W'$ in the original sequence $\bU$ whose right end is $a'_{j}$, and therefore $I'_{j-1}$ is empty. \end{pproof}
+By the definition of emerging walls, $a'_{j}$ is adjacent from the left to either a dominant wall of $\cM$ or an external interval $J$ of size $\ge\bub$.
+The former is impossible now, since the definition of dominance excludes the presence of the adjacent wall $W'$ on the left of $a'_{j}$.
+The existence of the external interval $J$ along with $W'$ implies the existence of a wall $W''$ in the original sequence $\bU$ whose right end is $a'_{j}$, and this shrinks interval $I'_{j-1}$ to nothing. \end{pproof}

 \begin{step+}{step:candid.compound} Let us break up the pure sequence $\bU$ containing all the emerging walls into subsequences separated by its intervals $I_{j}$ of size $>\f$.
 Consider one of these (possibly infinite) sequences, call it $W_{1},\dots,W_{n}$, which is not just a single isolated light wall. \end{step+} \begin{prooof} We will create a sequence of consecutive neighbor walls $W'_{i}$ of $\cM^{*}$ spanning the same interval as $W_{1},\dots,W_{n}$.
 In the process, all non-isolated light walls of the sequence will be incorporated into a compound wall.